Office Ergonomics – Frequently Asked Questions

-1. I suspect I may have an ergonomic-related problem that may be related to my job.
-What should I do?
+I suspect I may have an ergonomic-related problem that may be workplace-related.
+What should I do?- Are all “ergonomic” products helpful?

-1. I suspect I may have an ergonomic-related problem that may be related to my job.
+1. I suspect I may have an ergonomic-related problem that may be workplace-related.
 What should I do?

-Please review the steps outline on the EHS ergonomics webpage.
-In general, the first step is to talk to your supervisor.
-He/she should take a look at your job activities and the manner in which your workstation is set up.
+Please review the resources available on the EHS ergonomics webpage.
+In general, the first step for any health and safety concern is to talk to your supervisor.
+They should review your job activities, the manner in which you conduct the work, and the way your workstation is set up.

 2. Are all “ergonomic” products helpful?